PaolaGasparini/Project_01_WIDS/README.md

 # Project 1 Women In Data Science 2021

-This is the repo for [Project 01].
+This is the repo for Project 01.

-This repo contains the source code of the Exploratory Data Analysis for the Kaggle website "Women in Data Science 2021" (https://www.kaggle.com/c/widsdatathon2021) regarding patients with Diabetes Mellitus in Intensive Care Unit.
+This repo contains the source code of the Exploratory Data Analysis for the Kaggle website "Women in Data Science 2021"(https://www.kaggle.com/c/widsdatathon2021) regarding patients with Diabetes Mellitus in Intensive Care Unit.